Load and run python and use packages

 $ module spider <tool-name or tool-name part>

-Using module spider lets you search regardless of upper- or lowercase characters and regardless of already loaded modules (like GCC on HPC2N and bioinfo-tools on UPPMAX).
+Using module spider lets you search regardless of upper- or lowercase characters and regardless of already loaded modules (like GCC on HPC2N/LUNARC/NSC and bioinfo-tools on UPPMAX).

 Check the pre-installed packages of a specific python module: